magnorod/Teenfic-webscraper-with-auto-french-translation-AI-/README.md

 https://huggingface.co/Helsinki-NLP/opus-mt-tc-big-en-fr

-If your GPU support CUDA, used it instead of your CPU (GPU is approximately 6 times faster in sequential mode with my hardware).
+If your GPU support CUDA,please use it instead of your CPU (GPU is approximately 6 times faster in sequential mode with my hardware).

 https://developer.nvidia.com/cuda-downloads